SparkToSource/RedirectShield/README.md

 #### 🌐 Block Mode
 - **All**: Activate the extension on all websites.
-- **List**: Activate only on sites specified in the "Blocked Sites" list.
+- **Blocked sites**: Activate only on sites specified in the "Blocked sites" list.
 - **None**: Disable the extension entirely.

 #### 🗑️ Removal Policy

 - **None**: Never remove any elements, regardless of redirect behavior.
 - **Safe**: Remove only elements that are definitively identified as the source of a redirect.
-- **Aggressive**: Automatically remove the last clicked element whenever a redirect is blocked, regardless of whether it was the actual trigger.
+- **Last clicked**: Automatically remove the last clicked element whenever a redirect is blocked, regardless of whether it was the actual trigger.

 #### 🔄 Same-Site Navigation
 Enable or disable redirects within the same website.
 A redirect is considered "same-site" if the destination hostname matches the current hostname.